-Being penned into the metal tube in the air for long hours could take a toll on even the most frequent fliers.
+Being penned inside the metal tube for long hours could take a toll on even the most frequent fliers.
 Travellers often worry on surviving a long haul flight, which in my belief could be made a real convinient one.

-Here are the few tricks that you may consider before stepping into the Jet.
+Here are a few tricks that you may consider before stepping into an airplane.

 Choose your seat: